Hanjo Hamann, JSM (Stanford)

-Assistant Professor (with tenure track) for private law, commercial law, and intellectual property, with particular emphasis on digitalisation and legal linguistics
+Associate professor for civil law, commercial and intellectual property law, in particular the law of digitalisation and legal linguistics

 Research focus